Endersik4/StephenPrataEditionVI/README.md

 # StephenPrataEditionVI
 My solutions to assignments from the book titled "C++ Primer Plus.
-Sixth Edition - Stephen Prata" It took me 45 days.
-22.11.2022 - 05.01.2023
+Sixth Edition - Stephen Prata"<br/>
+It took me 45 days.
+22.11.2022 - 05.01.2023<br/>
+All tasks are in Polish

 <table>
   <tr>